cortexrd/Knack-Toolkit-Library/README.md

 ### Usage

-There are two types of bulk operations: Bulk Edit and Bulk Delete.
-As their names imply, they provide the ability to perform multiple record modifications or delete operations in batches.
-Both work with table views and have a global flag to enable each of them separately.
+There are three types of bulk operations: Bulk Edit, Copy and Delete.
+As their names imply, they provide the ability to perform multiple record modifications, duplications or delete operations in batches.
+They work with table views and have a global flag to enable each of them separately.

+Tip: When selecting rows and headers, it is possible to Ctrl+Click on checkboxes to toggle them all Off or On at once.

 ### Bulk Edit

+This allows copying one or many fields from one record to many other records.
 To use this feature, you must:

 1. Make sure that the bulkEdit flag is enabled in the ktl.core.setCfg function.
 This is already done in the default basic setup.
 2. Create an account role named "Bulk Edit" and assign it diligently to very trusty and liable users.